-All the growing organization should follow the best practices of budgeting.
-One such important practice is the standard costing.
+All the growing organizations should follow the best practices of budgeting.
+One such important practice is standard costing.
 The management sets the standard cost, selling price, production volume, and sales volume.
 This variance is a part of the standard costing analysis.

-As the name indicates, sales volume variance is analyzed based on the volume. i.e. the number of units sold.
+As the name indicates, sales volume variance is analyzed based on the volume. i.e., the number of units sold.
 It is the difference between the target units (defined in the budget) to sell and the units actually sold.
-To arrive at the value of variance due to variance in selling quantity, the standard selling price is multiplied by the difference between expected and actual units.
+The standard selling price is multiplied by the difference between expected and actual units to arrive at the variance value due to variance in selling quantity.

-Sales volume variance also referred as sales quantity variance.
-It is the nothing but a subcategory of sales value variances.
+Sales volume variance is also referred to as sales quantity variance.
+It is nothing but a subcategory of sales value variances.
 A sales value is a result of Selling Quantity * Selling Price.
-Logically, an actual sales value can vary from a budget only when there is a variation from budget either in “Quantity of Products Sold” or “Selling Price per Units”.
-So, the overall sales value variance is subdivided into following two the variances.
+Logically, an actual sales value can vary from a budget only when there is a variation from the budget either in “Quantity of Products Sold” or “Selling Price per Unit.”
+So, the overall sales value variance is subdivided into the following two variances.